statamic/docs/content/collections/docs/globals.md

 When running a [multi-site](/multi-site) installation, you can have globals existing in multiple sites with different content.

 [Read about localizing globals](/knowledge-base/localizing-globals)

+## Ideas on How to Use Globals

+Here are a few more ideas what you can use globals for:

+- **Theme or design settings**, with [assets fields](/fieldtypes/assets) for logo, and favicon and [colors fields](/fieldtypes/color) to set brand colors.
+- **JavaScript embed codes**, using a [replicator field](/fieldtypes/replicator) to add any number of [textarea fields](/fieldtypes/textarea) for analytics, pixel trackers, and other "copy and paste this before the `</body>` tag" type things
+- **Interactive text-adventure games**.
+Not really sure how you'd do it honestly, but we'd like to see someone try.